programminghistorian/ph-submissions/lessons/getting-started-with-word-embeddings-in-r.md

 ## Working directory
 On your computer create a folder where your resources for this lesson will be contained.
 Download and save the plain text file **Pepys_raw.txt** [^5] to a sub-folder called **Texts**.

 Open R Studio.
 Before you start you need to set your working directory, this is the folder which contains the **Texts** folder and is where the texts and results are stored.
-In R Studio go to Session - Set Working Directory - Choose Directory then browse to the folder you have created (see Figure 2) {% include figure.html filename="word-embeddings-2.jpeg" caption= "Figure 2:  Setting the working directory" %}.
+In R Studio go to Session - Set Working Directory - Choose Directory then browse to the folder you have created (see Figure 2) {% include figure.html filename="word-embeddings-2.jpeg" caption="Figure 2:  Setting the working directory" %}.

 ## Package Set Up
 This lesson uses Ben Schmidt's **wordVectors** package to create the word embedding.
 The package also has an option to read in a previously created model, including models created using other algorithms for example [Stanford's GloVe] (https://nlp.stanford.edu/projects/glove/), or existing models, for example the [Google News pre-trained model] (https://code.google.com/archive/p/word2vec/).
 For more information about the **wordVectors** package see [Schmidt's GitHub repository] (https://github.com/bmschmidt/wordVectors).
 One of the benefits of using the **wordVectors** package is that it allows you to take advantage of statistical and graphical strengths of R.